 Contract terms for Almonty's sale of WO3 in concentrate (WO3 concentrate) allow for a price adjustment based on final assay results of the WO3 concentrate by the customer to determine the final content.
-Recognition of sales revenue for WO3 concentrate is based on the most recently determined estimate of WO3 concentrate (based on initial assay results carried out by Almonty) and the contract price (as defined, based on published prices) at the date of shipment, with a subsequent adjustment made upon final determination and presented as part of "Other income".
+Recognition of sales revenue for WO3 concentrate is based on the most recently determined estimate of WO3 concentrate (based on initial assay results carried out by Almonty) and the contract price (as defined, based on published prices) at the date of shipment, with a subsequent adjustment made to revenue upon final determination.